YashGothi/FeedbackFortify-Empowering-Verified-User-Feedback/README.md

 Project Link: https://github.com/YashGothi/FeedbackFortify-Empowering-Verified-User-Feedback
 ## Conclusion

-The Enquiry via OTP project showcases a practical implementation of user verification using OTPs and Firebase's robust backend services.
+The FeedbackFortify-Empowering-Verified-User-Feedback project showcases a practical implementation of user verification using OTPs and Firebase's robust backend services.
 It provides a secure and efficient way for users to submit inquiries and for administrators to collect and manage these submissions.